marksull/err-backend-cisco-spark/README.md

 ## Joining Rooms

-As the backend starts, for each room listed in CATROOM_PRESENCE it will automatically:
+As the backend starts, for each room listed in CHATROOM_PRESENCE it will automatically:

-1. Send Spark join
+1. Send a room join request
 2. Create a webhook

 Once the backend shuts down, all created webhooks will be cleaned up.